conda-incubator/setup-miniconda/README.md

 #### Example 6: Mamba

 Experimental!
-Use `mamba` to handle conda installs in a faster way. `mamba-version` accepts either a version string `x.y` or `latest`.
+Use `mamba` to handle conda installs in a faster way. `mamba-version` accepts a version string `x.y` (including `"*"`).
 It requires you specify `conda-forge` as part of the channels, ideally with the highest priority.

 ```yaml
 jobs: